Mangrove crab: Diet and predators

 When young, mangrove crabs get most of their nutrients from polychaete worms and a multitude of microorganisms found living in the sediments and leaves of their environment.
 As they grow older mangrove crabs are generally detritivores with their diet consisting of already dead organic material.
 Mangrove crabs consume a large amount of plant material but are primarily omnivorous.
 In the mangrove swamp this includes dead leaves and corpses of other crustaceans, even that of their own species.
 In some cases, mangrove crabs may also eat fresh mangrove leaves.
 Mangrove crabs are predated on by wading birds, fish, sharks, monkeys, hawks, and raccoons.
 The larvae of mangrove crabs is a major source of food for juvenile fish in waterways near the crabs.
 Adult mangrove crabs are food for the crab plover among other protected species.
 To protect themselves the crabs can climb trees.
-The only other crustaceans that climb trees are hermit crabs.
+However, the mangrove crab has also been known to jump off of trees in order to escape avian predation.
+Ultimately, this puts the species more at risk for fish predation and thus, the mangrove crab proves to be vulnerable whether they are up in the trees or residing near the water.
+Their ability to move around within the mangrove tree habitat does show a sentence of adaptability, which is not present in many other crustacean species, besides notably hermit crabs.